wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 to perform some complex genomic analysis can be organized as a bioinformatics workflow).
 In practice, **the tasks are stand-alone executable programs that read in input files and produce output files**.
-A file produced as output by one task can be required as input for another task. *A task cannot start before all its input files have been generated.
-Also, a task's output file is available only once all the task's output files have been generated.* Consequently, a workflow is a **DAG of tasks** where edges are file dependencies (see the [Multi Core Computing]({{site.baseurl}}/pedagogic_modules/multi_core_computing)).
+A file produced as output by one task can be required as input for another task.
+Consequently, a workflow is a **DAG of tasks** where edges are file dependencies (see the [Multi Core
+Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing)).

+There are two typical "rules of execution" in practice:

+  - *A
+task cannot start before all its input files have been generated.
+  - *A
+task's output file is available only once all of that task's output files have been generated.*

+In other words, a task is considered completed only once all its output files have been generated.
+Until then, its output file are "invisible" to other tasks.
+This is because, unless we know the details of a task's implementation, we can never be sure when an output files is finalized before the task's program actually finishes.

 **For now, we assume that a task can only run using a single core**.

 The figure below depicts an example workflow application: